The Russia Investigations: Why Are Democrats Avoiding The Russia Imbroglio?

 Collusion is so hot right now

-Then again, there sure are a lot of accusations these days about foreign influence in American elections.
+Then again, there sure are a lot of accusations these days about foreign influence in U.S. elections.

 Trump has accused the opponent he vanquished in 2016, Hillary Clinton, of conspiring with the Russians.
 He and Vice President Mike Pence accuse the Chinese of interfering more severely in the United States than the Russians.
 Trump claims Democrats are supporting the "caravan" of migrants headed for the southern U.S. border, a charge that has no basis in fact but which furthers the collusion storyline.

-Is this a strategy to to make "collusion" seem ubiquitous ahead of whatever might issue soon from the special counsel's office?
+Is this a strategy to make "collusion" seem ubiquitous ahead of whatever might issue soon from the special counsel's office?

 Democrats complained this week that the discussion was "irresponsible" — they called it a strategy to disguise how little, in their view, Trump has done in response to Russia's active measures since 2016.

-Note: A previous version of this story misspelled and incorrectly named The Atlantic's Edward-Isaac Dovere as Issac Dovere.